tk382/tk382.github.io/_pages/cv.md

 Work experience <a name="wor"></a>
 ======
+* Zurich North America, 2019
+  * Data Scientist Summer Intern
+  * Built a neural network model to predict performance of winter wheat yields for the Multi-peril Crops Insurance that reduced RMSE by 10% compared to the existing GBM model
+  * Conducted extensive research toe valuate the current state of the data for explaining the variability of crop yields

 * Hanwha Life Insurance, 2013 - 2014
   * Actuarial Associate
   * participated as part of the product design team